-During our journey from Hong Kong to France overland, we camped on the Great Wall of China independently, without any guide and we didn’t pay any fee.
+During our journey from Hong Kong to France overland, we went camping on the Great Wall of China independently, without any guide.
 We decided to write this guide to help you do the same.

 Camping on the Great Wall of China, is it legal ?

 To be honest with you I have no idea if it’s actually legal or not.
-What I know is that many tour agencies offer the possibility of camping on the Wall.
-There’s no sign prohibiting camping up there and the following day during our hike, we met independent local Chinese who also did the same.
+What I know is that many tour agencies offer the possibility of camping on the Great Wall of China.
+There’s no sign prohibiting camping up there and the following day during our hike, we met local Chinese who also did the same.
 I guess it’s kind of a grey area, where camping is tolerated as long as you respect a few unwritten rules.

-I don’t know anyone who got into trouble for doing so.
-During our adventures traveling in China, we camped multiple times in other places around the country and we never ran into serious trouble.
+During our adventures traveling in China, we camped multiple times in other places around the country and we never ran into trouble.

 If you want to buy equipment, I’ll strongly suggest going to a Decathlon store in Beijing.
 They offer tents, mattresses and sleeping bags at an affordable price for good quality.
 You might pay around 30 to 40$ for everything.